Frequently Asked Questions

 How hard is it?

 Nearly everyone is standing up within 10 minutes of getting on the water.
 We use really stable boards that make it easy for everyone to get started, and tried and tested techniques to help you feel comfortable standing on the boards.
 It’s a brilliant all-body workout, and you’ll certainly feel it the day after (in a good way).
+Note that kneeling down on the boards for a long time can be uncomfortable.
+And don't worry about your core muscles - if you paddle enough they will become super-strong!

 Is the water clean?